Best Learning to Program Apps for Kids [Updated for 2022]

 Kodable makes a great introduction to coding for children ages 4 to 10.
 It teaches basics like loops, algorithms, syntax and more with over 80 grab and go lessons.
 There are also hundreds of activities to get kids some hands-on experience.

-The app is free to download with a 7-day trial.
-After that, you’ll need a subscription for $6.99 per month of $59.99 annually.
+The app has a 7-day trial.
+After that, you’ll need a subscription for $7.99 per month of $69.99 annually.
+There are also some other purchase options available.

 Here’s an app that will get little ones in on the act of coding.
 With just a few short steps, anyone can animate Daisy the Dinosaur and make her dance on the screen.
 This app is from the experts at Hopscotch, and it’s designed to give kids a taste of the possibilities of coding.